FRRouting/frr/doc/user/setup.rst

 This allows the operator to control the number of open file descriptors each daemon is allowed to start with.
 The current assumed value on most operating systems is 1024.
-If the operator plans to run bgp with several thousands of peers than this is where we would modify FRR to allow this to happen.
+If the operator plans to run bgp with several thousands of peers then this is where we would modify FRR to allow this to happen.

 ::